catppuccin/polybar/README.md

 	A: Make sure you included the file in the right place and you are using `${colors.COLOR}`

+-	Q: **_"How do I use the color file"_**

+	A: The exact theme is up to you, but a basic config can be found in [catppuccin/polybar#1 (comment)](https://github.com/catppuccin/polybar/issues/1#issuecomment-1561818935) to help you get started.

 ## 💝 Thanks to

 - [justTOBBI](https://github.com/justTOBBI)